digitalajf/Quadtree/README.md

 // set up paramters for Quadtree constructor int wdth = 1000;
 int hght = 600;
-int tree_Depth = 5;
+int tree_Depth = 6;
 boolean is_square = false; //"false" means rectangular Quadtree

-// create Quadtree using parameters
-Quadtree qt = new Quadtree(aabbs, wdth, hght, tree_Depth, is_square);
+// create Quadtree using parameters from above Quadtree qt = new Quadtree(aabbs, wdth, hght, tree_Depth, is_square);

 // relocate, resize and change velocities of AABBs as needed and then call qt.update();